The Purple Vine exists to support every caregiver.

 I was traveling coast to coast in upper-middle management.
 Life was good - until it wasn't.

 It's not fun to be on the coast and get a call that your mom has passed out in OKC and is on the way to the hospital.
-Also not fun is being on the opposite coast and finding out your Dad has taken your mom's pills by mistake and is nearly comatose.
+Also, it is not fun being on the opposite coast and finding out your Dad has taken your mom's pills by mistake and is nearly unconscious.
 Add to that a mother-in-law experiencing more and more memory issues, and my friends, you are set up for an ulcer.

 God intervened, and I became a full-time caregiver.
 I never wanted to be a caregiver, but God didn't ask my opinion. lol

 This is me.
 Debbie DeMoss Compton.

 I made many mistakes because I didn't know any better.
 I began researching the web, interviewing doctors and nurses, and reading everything I could find on Parkinson's, Alzheimer's, and all types of Dementia.

 I was determined to help our aging parents live as full a life as possible.

-When hospice came in and saw some of the things we were doing, they were impressed.
+They were impressed when hospice came in and saw some of the things we were doing.
 (I was just trying to survive at some points!)
 They told me how others needed to know about our unique bed alert system, one-hanger clothing organization, door-stop solution, and much more.

 I hadn't considered it, so I prayed and quickly got my answer.
 That's how my first book was born.
 It's called

 I wrote my book to make life easier for other caregivers and to support caregivers on this extremely difficult journey.
 It offers lots of information and scripture encouragement since that's where I draw my strength.
 You don't have to be a believer to gain lots of help from the pages.